LDrawe/intel-turbo/README.md

 # intel-turbo

-Enable Intel® Turbo Boost on Linux systems using the intel_pstate frequency driver
+Enable Intel® Turbo Boost on Linux systems using the ***intel_pstate*** frequency driver

-This repository provides a lightweight and safe Linux script for reactivating Intel Turbo Boost on systems where the feature is unavailable through BIOS/UEFI or locked at firmware level, even when using administrative privileges.
+This repository provides a lightweight and safe Linux script to **reactivate Intel Turbo Boost** on systems where the feature is unavailable through BIOS/UEFI or locked at firmware level, even when using administrative privileges.

 The project exists because, in Linux, the standard Turbo Boost control file:

 ```bash
 /sys/devices/system/cpu/intel_pstate/no_turbo
 ```
-cannot be modified — not even by the root user — on certain motherboards, firmwares or aftermarket boards.
+is read-only, enforced by the kernel, and cannot be modified.
-Because of this restriction, Turbo Boost cannot be enabled through standard Linux interfaces, even on CPUs that fully support the feature.
+Because of this restriction, Turbo Boost cannot be enabled using standard Linux interfaces, even on CPUs that fully support it.

-To restore the missing functionality, the script modifies the appropriate Model-Specific Register (MSR) directly.
+To restore the missing functionality, this script writes directly to the appropriate Model-Specific Register (MSR).

 ---

 ## 🔍 Background

-In some systems—especially those with custom, replacement or generic motherboards—BIOS/UEFI may omit or lock Turbo Boost configuration options.
+Certain systems — especially laptops with generic, refurbished or non-OEM motherboards — ship with BIOS/UEFI firmware that hides or locks Turbo Boost settings.

-On Linux, unlike Windows where tools like ThrottleStop exist, there is no built-in mechanism to re-enable Turbo Boost when firmware restrictions are in place.
+Unlike Windows, where tools like ThrottleStop can override firmware limitations, Linux does not provide any user-space mechanism to re-enable Turbo Boost when the firmware prevents it.

-Attempts to use the intel_pstate interface fail because:
+Attempts to toggle the intel_pstate interface fail because:

-The no_turbo control file is read-only,
+- The no_turbo control file is kernel-protected

-Permissions cannot be changed,
+- Permission changes do not work

-And its write protection is enforced at kernel level, not filesystem level.
+- The protection is enforced inside the kernel, not in the filesystem

-Therefore, the only reliable alternative is accessing the relevant MSR and flipping the correct bit manually.
+- Therefore, the only reliable method is to modify the correct MSR and flip the corresponding bit manually.

 ## ⚙️ How It Works